Butcher's Choice, The Glad Cafe. Gig Photography in Glasgow.

 Up and coming comedian Kimi Loughton also performed, talking about sexual freedom.
 Kimi is one of Scotland's best up and coming new comedians.
 She hosts and performs at a variety of comedy clubs across the country and takes part in nights as varied as Rap Battles to clubs nights.

 I am a family photographer who started out taking performing arts photography in Glasgow and Edinburgh.
 I still like to get back to my routes once in a while and would welcome enquiries.
-If you are interested in booking me or would like to find out more, contact me on: email@example.com.
+If you are interested in booking me or would like to find out more, contact me through this website or email me on: firstname.lastname@example.org.
 See Performance Photography Price List for further information.
 To see more of my work click here.